AntonioPeinado/git-course/08-workflow.md

 Release candidate branches are used to describe a set of features that are going to be delivered soon.
 You can have as many `release candidate` branches as you need, differenciating them adding a `version or sprint` number to the name.
 For example `R.C.
 1.0.0` or `R.C.
 Sprint 23`.

-Here a `Quality assurance` team, (which can be the same development one) must berify that the software that is going to be delivered complies with the `acceptance tests` and the `functional and non-functional requisites` that were specified for the delivery.
+Here a `Quality assurance` team, (which can be the same development one) must verify that the software that is going to be delivered complies with the `acceptance tests` and the `functional and non-functional requisites` that were specified for the delivery.

-Once verified that the release is correct with respect to its specification, it can go into production by mergin it into `master`.
+Once verified that the release is correct with respect to its specification, it can go into production by merging it into `master`.

 In order to be able to come back to a previous release in case of disaster, it is important to keep this branches in the remote repository for a not too short period of time.